Old hives for traps

 Place two frames with old combs at the edges; with three in the centre that have only strips of wax a few centimetres wide.
 The new swarm needs an area in which they can clump.

-Many novices get caught out; they see bees buzzing around the trap hive and think a swarm has moved in, but it's only the initial scouts checking it out.
+Many novices get caught out.
+They see bees buzzing around the trap hive and think a swarm has moved in but it's only the initial scouts inspecting the box to check if it is suitable.

 How soon can the trap hive be moved to a permanent location?